PabloBetancur428/Lung-CT-Registration-Challenge/README.md

 ### Usage

 1. Run the Orchestrator Notebook
    The Jupyter Notebook `orchestator_challenge.ipynb` is the main entry point and runs the full registration workflow.
 Open it and execute each cell step by step.
+Ensure that the file names in each of the modules correspond to the files you have on your local machine.

 2. Run Individual Scripts
    If you prefer to execute the scripts separately, follow this order: